Cooperation in the form of bilateral agreements

 United States

 The Swedish Research Council has entered into an agreement with the National Science Foundation (NSF) and the Directorate for Technology, Innovation and Partnership (TIP).
 The agreement makes it possible for Swedish researchers to take part in selected calls within the NSF's programme for Convergence Accelerator.
-Within the framework of Sweden's agreement with the USA, the Swedish Research Council is also the coordinator for activities related to research collaborations in the energy field.
+The agreement also enables collaborations between the Swedish Research Council and the NSF in the fields of 6G, AI and machine learning, quantum technology, and STEM education (science, technology, engineering, and mathematics).

 Collaboration within ASEAN